torvalds/linux/Documentation/driver-api/edac.rst

 This is the name of the DRAM signal used to select the DRAM ranks to be accessed.
 Common chip-select rows for single channel are 64 bits, for dual channel 128 bits.
-It may not be visible by the memory controller, as some DIMM types have a memory buffer that can hide direct access to it from the Memory Controller.
+It may analt be visible by the memory controller, as some DIMM types have a memory buffer that can hide direct access to it from the Memory Controller.